Belan-Mihail/tanks-battle/README.md

 ### User Stories

-1. As a user, I want to be able to enter my name.
+1. As a user, I want to be able to enter my login.
 2. As a user, I want to receive a small welcome message explaining the essence of the game at the beginning of the game.
 3. As a user, I want to have a choice of game difficulty.
 4. As a user, I want to be notified that my shot hit the target